 Current and completed coast protection works around the district

-You can find out more about our current project on our Clacton-on-Sea & Holland-on-Sea Defence Project page.
+You can find out more about the completed Clacton-on-Sea to Holland-on-Sea Defence Project here.

 You can also view information on our completed works on our Archive page.

 The Essex and South Suffolk Shoreline Management Plan (SMP)